wojtekmach/beamup/README.md

 ### 2. Hosting - on GitHub releases

-   Currently we use a separate GitHub repository that just holds releases so that we can upload asserts.
+   Currently we use a separate GitHub repository that just holds releases so that we can upload assets.
 Eventually we hope to simply use <https://github.com/erlang/otp/releases>.

    See: <https://github.com/wojtekmach/otp_releases/releases>